epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 # Include

-The ability to load and execute Forth modules from the file system is a cornerstone of the BoxLambda OS.
+The ability to load and execute Forth modules from the file system is fundamental to the BoxLambda OS.
 The following fragment from [init.fs](https://github.com/epsilon537.github.io/boxlambda/blob/v0.4.0/fs/forth/init.fs) illustrates this in action:

 ```
 include /forth/ifdef.fs